2 weeks 17 hours

-The School of Rock (SOR) Expedition for Earth and Ocean Science Educators is the adventure of a lifetime for educators interested in experiencing scientific ocean drilling research with the experts!
-During this multi-day workshop onboard the JOIDES Resolution or in the IODP Gulf Coast Core Repository, educators from across the country and the world work with real core material and lab technology to learn how the science reveals clues about Earth’s history.
+The School of Rock (SOR) Expeditions for Earth and Ocean Science Educators are adventures of a lifetime for educators interested in experiencing scientific ocean drilling research with the experts!
+During this multi-day workshop onboard the JOIDES Resolution or at the IODP Gulf Coast Repository or other partner universities, educators from across the country and the world work with real core material and lab technology to learn how the science reveals clues about Earth’s history.

 Our 2014 School of Rock